jnr/jnr-constants/README.md

 in declared header files.
 When the program is run, the output is parsed, and these are the values that are used when generating the Java source.

-To run the code generator, you must have Rake installed in Ruby 1.9+.
+To run the code generator, you must have Rake and ffi (sudo gem install ffi) installed in Ruby 1.9+.
 There are three tasks you must run in order to generate all the necessary files:

     $ rake generate:xplatform